asyncapi/asyncapi-react/docs/development/guide.md

 ```
   ├── .github                     # Pull request and issue templates
   ├── docs                        # Directory with project-related documents
-  ├── library                     # Source code of the AsyncAPI React component
+  ├── library                     # Source code of the component
-  │    ├── src                    # Source code of the AsyncAPI React component
+  │    ├── src                    # Source code of the component
   │    │    ├── components        # Source code of shared components used in the "containers" directory
-  │    │    ├── config            # Configuration of the AsyncAPI React component
+  │    │    ├── config            # Configuration of the component
-  │    │    ├── containers        # Subcomponents for specific parts of the AsyncAPI React component
+  │    │    ├── containers        # Subcomponents for specific parts of the component
   │    │    ├── helpers           # Various helper functions
-  │    │    ├── store             # Global store of the AsyncAPI React component
+  │    │    ├── store             # Global store of the component
-  │    │    └── styles            # Style-related files for the AsyncAPI React component
+  │    │    └── styles            # Style-related files for the component
-  │    └── test                   # Tests for the AsyncAPI React component
+  │    └── test                   # Tests for the component
-  └── playground                  # Source code of the Playground application for the AsyncAPI React component
+  ├── playground                  # Source code of the Playground application for the component
-       ├── public                 # Fonts, images, and icons used in the Playground application
+  │    ├── public                 # Fonts, images, and icons used in the Playground application
-       └── src                    # Source code of the Playground application
+  │    └── src                    # Source code of the Playground application
-            ├── common            # Various helper functions including mocks
+  │         ├── common            # Various helper functions including mocks
-            └── components        # Components used in the Playground application
+  │         ├── components        # Components used in the Playground application
+  │         └── specs             # Various specifications of AsyncAPI used to test the component
+  └── web-component               # Source code of the web-component
 ```

 <!-- markdownlint-enable MD040 -->